-The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging market and frontier market countries (as defined by reference to the MSCI Country Classification Standards).
-A significant portion of the Index consists of securities of Australian, Canadian, Indonesia, and Filipino issuers.
+The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging and frontier market countries (as defined by reference to the MSCI Country Classification Standards).
+A significant portion of the Index consists of securities of Australian, Canadian, and the United States issuers.